 “Bob, we aren’t gonna be hurting for nails to build up the wall in the office…”

 He stepped over and stared into the box and whistled.

 “Well, let’s label it.
 We’ll grab it later.”

 Dani scribbled “nails” onto the side of the box and on one of the opened flaps.

 She peered around the unit.
 Bob was still engrossed in his books.

 “Do you think we might stumble on more tools here?
 That is a lot of nails.”

 Dani rolled her eyes.
 He was too far gone into perusing the collection he’d made.

-Curious, she stepped around odd piles of junk, toward the rear of the unit, and just past a stack of boxes was a makeshift alcove.
+Curious, she stepped around odd piles of junk, toward the rear of the unit.
+Just past a stack of boxes was a makeshift alcove.
 There stood a rolling tool chest and some gallon buckets filled with various tools.